Thriving in a Health Attention Economy: Health from First Principles

 Step by step, the tools that began as guides have become referees.

 The first pedometer made movement visible.
 Then came sleep stages, recovery scores, HRV curves, ketone trends.
-Each offered more resolution and less trust.
+Each one added resolution while quietly subtracting trust.
 The body became a dataset to interpret, not a place to live.

-You can see the consequences everywhere.
 Someone who can’t rest unless their wearable approves.
 Someone who stops mid-meal to log macros.
 Someone who interprets sadness as a cortisol imbalance to correct.
-The human signal gets drowned under interpretations of itself.
+The human signal gets buried under interpretations of itself.

 The system surrounding us isn’t neutral.
 It rewards engagement over understanding, dependency over agency, metrics over meaning.
 Under that logic, the body becomes a project.
 Wellness turns into a performance score.

 They aren’t theories.
-They’re working filters that are simple enough to apply across physiology and psychology, strong enough to protect clients from overwhelm, confusion, and unnecessary dependence.
+They’re working filters.
+Simple enough to apply across both physiology and psychology.
+Strong enough to protect clients from overwhelm, confusion, and unnecessary dependence.

-For those who enjoy dessert first, the seven principles are listed in relation to their opposites:
+For those who enjoy dessert first, the seven principles listed against their opposites:

 Trusting Body Signals over Tracking Obsession